 The Association shall operate as non-profit organization with the officers of the organization receiving no salary or remuneration except expenses as required in the conduct of Association business.

-The financial records of the Association shall be audited by a committee appointed by the President or a CPA/other certified agency each year.
 The records of the Association shall always be open to the membership.

 No member of the Association or any officer shall have as an individual any interest in or title to the assets of the Association, and such assets shall be devoted exclusively to the purpose of the Association.

-ARTICLE XIII – BUSINESS, INDUSTRY & VENDOR PARTICIPATION
+ARTICLE XIII – SPONSOR MEMBER PARTICIPATION

-Business, industry and/or vendor Sponsor memberships in the Association are available by application from the Association Secretary and payment of an annual membership fee.
+Sponsor memberships in the Association will be conferred by a payment of a financial contribution.

-Fees are due prior to the annual Association meeting.

 Sponsor’s rights and privileges:

 Sponsors may attend Association general membership and regional meetings.